-15. Notwithstanding the approved plans, no development shall take place above slab level until details of the proposed landscape buffer and earthwork details on the eastern part of the site have been submitted to and approved in writing by the Local Planning Authority.
-The scheme shall include levels, landscaping plans, and include plans and cross-sections that show that the natural style LEAP can be accommodated in this area.
+19. Notwithstanding the approved plans, no development shall take place above slab level until details of the proposed landscape buffer and earthwork details on the eastern part of the site have been submitted to, and approved in writing by, the Local Planning Authority.
+The scheme shall include levels, landscaping plans, and include plans and cross-sections that show that the natural style local play area can be accommodated in this area.